lhat-messorem/syntax_db/README.md

 More detail about operations, parameter's type, required parameters, response content type ... can be found at the API documentation too.

-To query an operation(listed in the API doc), we just simple add exactly parameters mentioned in the doc (pay attention to requied parameters), then call `concept()`, `language()` or `category()`.
+To query an operation(listed in the API doc), we just simple add exactly parameters mentioned in the doc (pay attention to required parameters), then call `concept()`, `language()` or `category()`.

 ## Contributing